 - 2Stop eating all refined grains, such as those found in white bread and pastas, which break down quickly into sugars that immediately cause tissue and blood vessel inflammation and raise blood sugar levels

-- 3Avoiding foods with gluten, found in flour and dairy products, that can cause a chronic inflammation of the gut
+- 3Avoiding foods with gluten and lactose, found in flour and dairy products, that can cause a chronic inflammation of the gut

 - 4Stop consuming the trans fats found in hydrogenated oils that damage the lining of blood vessels and that are often found in breads, baked goods and junk foods